AstarNetwork/astar-docs/docs/builder-guides/astar_features/use_remix.md

 ## Compile the Solidity contract for deployment

-Before smart contracts can be deployed, the Solidity code must be compiled to bytecode for the EVM (Ethereum Virtual Machine), which will eventually be deployed on the blockchain.
+Before smart contracts can be deployed, the Solidity code must be compiled to bytecode for the EVM, which will eventually be deployed to the blockchain.
 The compilation also generates an ABI (Application Binary Interface), an interface between operating systems and user programs.

 - Clicking the Solidity icon in the icon panel brings you to the Solidity Compiler.